 Now, I’m not suggesting a conspiracy theory wherein Dean got his inspiration from these specific dancers.
 There is no proof that he did, that I know of.
 All I’m saying that if Dean had seen the dancers in the Savoy Ballroom and other New York ballrooms in the mid-1930s, he most likely would have seen dancers like Shorty George, considered the best Lindy Hopper in the world at that time, and the general dancing mechanics that the young Whitey’s Lindy Hoppers had.

 And, what’s more, he probably wouldn’t have seen New York style Lindy Hop often after that.
 So, I think it’s safe and interesting to consider the 1937 clips a rough estimate of what Lindy Hop Dean Collins took away with him from the Savoy when he moved to California.
-What Dean did with it from then on out is evident in the SoCal clips.

 Two Different Styles of Film Performance.